NCI-NAACCR-Zone-Design/Louisiana/README.md

 The command `npm run build` will compile the source files and static assets into their browser-ready versions under `docs/`.
 You may then commit and push as usual.

-As a convenience, the command `npm run deploy` will do this in a single step.
+As a convenience, the command `npm run deploy` will do this in a single step: do a `npm run build`, then a `git commit` with a default message, then a `git push`.

 ## Integrating Your Own Data

+Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

 ### Demographics Data